costajpb/generic-tube/README.md

 ### Domain-Driven Development (DDD)
 One may pull the "Over-engineering" card on layering out the business logic of the view components.
 However, even the simplest of the front-end projects may benefit from DDD:
-- By establishing one single possible (transitive) dependency chain (`infrastructure` depends on `application`, and `application` on `domain`), layers can be individually tested based on inputs and outputs.
+- By establishing one single possible (transitive) dependency chain (`infrastructure` (`infra`) depends on `application`, and `application` on `domain`), layers can be individually tested based on inputs and outputs.
 For instance, there is no risk of messing up core businees logic while working on a view component.
 - [The consumed API](https://www.tvmaze.com/api) lives under another jurisdiction, hence its integrity cannot be guaranteed.
 Therefore, an [anti-corruption layer](https://learn.microsoft.com/en-us/azure/architecture/patterns/anti-corruption-layer) is necessary to ensure internal consistency.
 With that, there is no doubt that a "show" will always be a [`Show`](./domain/show/entity.ts) within this architecture.

 Other than that, one major advantage of this approach should be to retain functionality over major refactors and technology shifts.
 And that's not to say moving away from Vue.js.
 The framework is already in it's third version, there might be more to come, and transitioning can be less of a headache with DDD.
 While keeping things agnostic closer to the domain, the changes in the view layer can be carried out more easily.

 Of course, plumbing code is entailed when such a route is taken.
 For example, procedural navigation is enforced to cope with navigation events, which means that the `router-link` component can't be used as such.

-However, this is no subversion of Vue.js best practices, as they rely heavily on event handling and Vue Router already packs a procedural navigation solution.
+A major shortcoming from that is that the `push` method from the router for procedural navigtaion forces a full page reload, which seems bad but might not be a deal-breaker at the end of the day, given the aforementioned reasons.
+Neither should this be looked at as a subversion of best practices as Vue.js itself heavily relies on event handling.

 ### Typescript
 It's true that Vue.js allows no-build applications, meaning that Typescript is no hard requirement strictly speaking.
 However, the `domain` layer, for instance, is mostly about some types and interfaces, which would be unattainable without Typescript.
 Additionally, Typescript can settle an agreement layer between developers, which is much need especially in large projects and is probably why ABN Amro has it as a requirement for the vacancy this project is meant for.